 Jonathan Nace is a partner at Nidel & Nace where his practice focuses on complex consumer protection.
 Mr. Nace has litigated cases through trial, and obtained numerous favorable outcomes for his injured clients.
 Mr. Nace has also authored successful briefs in the Maryland Courts of Appeals and argued in federal appellate courts.

 Prior to joining Nidel & Nace, Mr. Nace engaged primarily in complex medical malpractice matters, representing those injured by the negligence of health care professionals.
 In advocating for those wronged, Mr. Nace regularly advanced cases to trial, in which he served either as lead or second counsel, in both state and federal courts.
 He then determined that he wished to engage in litigation to protect people harmed by broad patterns and practices of wrongdoing.

 In this endeavor, Mr. Nace engaged in a consumer protection litigation practice.
 His consumer protection focus is trifold.
 First, Mr. Nace litigated matters related to the safety and efficacy of food and supplements.
-Look at your luck can be a dice match heart of vegas.
 Second, he has respresented clients that have been subject to deceptive practices by insurance companies, And third, Mr. Nace practices in the field of privacy law, representing those who have been subject to data breach, or have had their personal and sensitive material wrongfully disclosed.